yogensia/VSCodeSearchWPDocs/README.md

 ## Release Notes

+### [1.1.2] - 2019-06-18

+- It is no longer necessary to select a word, if nothing is selected the extension will search the word at the cursor position.

 ### [1.1.1] - 2018-08-14

 - Fix default google search parameter, changed from 'url' to 'site'.
 Thanks to 'soderlind' for reporting the error.